EsanRAHIMI/TellMeo/README.md

 ## Contributing

+We welcome contributions to enhance TellMeo!
+Follow these steps to contribute:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -m 'Add some feature'`).